dpaniukov/dpaniukov.github.io/_posts/2016-07-14-three-level-analysis-with-fsl-and-ants-2.md

     return subject_id, model_id, task_id, run_id, conds[task_id - 1], itk_id, evs_l2, conds_l2[task_id - 1],
 {% endhighlight %}
-Let's stop for a moment and take a look on what's going on here.
+Let's stop for a moment and take a look at what's going on here.
 Some subjects had no run 1 (because of a visual spike, it was removed), and some had no last runs (did not finish the experiment), thus `run_id` is different for some subjects. `itk_id` was made to indicate an appropriate run.
-Nipype counts runs starting at 0, while I counted them starting at 1, thus, the run numbers are adjusted for files made by Nipype earlier. `evs_l2` is a vector of ones (1) for each of two tasks.
+Nipype counts the runs starting at 0, while I counted them starting at 1, thus, the run numbers are adjusted for files made by Nipype earlier. `evs_l2` is a vector of ones (1) for each of two tasks.
 In most of the cases you will be using only one EV at level 2 to combine runs across subjects; and you will have something like this: `evs_l2=dict(ev001=[1,1,1,1,1,1,1,1])`.
 Everything under that just parses out the condition files for each run and each level.

-Prepare the node to run the function above and grab subject specific data like we did in the [Part 1](https://dpaniukov.github.io/2016/07/03/three-level-analysis-with-fsl-and-ants-1.html):
+Prepare the node to run the function above and grab subject-specific data as we did in the [Part 1](https://dpaniukov.github.io/2016/07/03/three-level-analysis-with-fsl-and-ants-1.html):
 {% highlight python %}
 subjinfo = pe.Node(util.Function(input_names=['subject_id','base_dir', 'task_id', 'model_id'],
                                 output_names=['subject_id','model_id','task_id','run_id','conds','itk_id','evs_l2','conds_l2'],